Saturday, January 31, 2026

 III.
 Options Open Interest

 Using Thur closing OI, remember that further out time frames are more likely to change over time, and that closing prices are more likely to be effected.
 Delta hedging may occur as reinforcement, negative when put support is broken or positive when call resistance is exceeded.
-This week I will look out thru Oct 4.
+This week I will look out thru Jan 23 & EOM.
 A text overlay is used for extreme OI to improve readability, P/C is not changed.
 A new addition is added for OI $ amounts with breakeven pts (BE) where call & put $ amounts cross.
+Note multiply OI$ by 100 for shares/contract.

 IV.
 Technical / Other

 The following uses barcharts.com as a source and discusses S&P futures (ES) as a third venue of stock sentiment in addition to options and ETFs.
 The non-commercial/commercial spread represents a LT bearish sentiment (dumb money/smart money) indicator.
 As explained in investopedia, commercial investors (red) are institutions and are smart money, while non-commercials (green) are speculators such as hedge funds and are dumb money.
 Here is the current barchart graph for the S&P 500 (top) and trader positions (1st bot) with positives as net longs and negatives as net shorts.
 Bearish sentiment is represented by the spread and is positive if red > green (Buy) and negative if green > red (Sell).
-ES (SPX) sentiment is neutral at +.0 SD, NQ (NDX) is a weak Sell at -1.5 SD, YM (DJIA) is at a weak Sell -1.0 SD.
-Note updates are Tue, so may be out of date.
+ES (SPX) sentiment remains neutral + .2 SD, NQ (NDX) remains at a strong Sell near -2.0 SD, YM (DJIA) remains below neutral at - .15 SD.

 Click dropdown list to select from the following options: